JIM ANDERSON, MFT

 Kids enjoy the creative process and are often eager to try new skills.
-Many kids and teens also struggle to deal with their own emotions.
-Being a kid shouldn't be a stressful job, but unfortunately in today's world . . . it often is.
+Many kids and teens struggle to deal with their own thoughts, feelings and experiences.
+Being a kid shouldn't be a stressful job, but unfortunately in today's world of uncertainty it often is.

-Many kids are faced with real life stressors including peer pressure, school stress, parents divorce, sibling conflicts and blended family issues.
+Kids can also face real life stressors including peer pressure, school stress, sibling conflicts, parent divorce and blended family issues.
 All of these can add up, affecting mood, attitude, self confidence and overall life motivation.

 Clinically, all behavior is purposeful.
-I teach families a model based on process awareness, to notice what is going on by developing an observers lens.
-As insights expand negative behaviors are seen more as purposeful communications that are seeking new solutions and support.
+I teach families a model based on process awareness; to notice what is going on, develop an observer's lens and get out in front of the problems.
+As insights expand, negative behaviors are seen more as purposeful communications that are seeking new solutions and support.

-The key is to engage the creative component to redefine both problems and solutions.
+The key is to engage the creative component to redefine both problems and work collaboratively to find the best solutions.
 Reframing issues creates a new positive context for change to occur.
-It's a great feeling when families begin to think clinically and outsmart old negative patterns of behavior with a new psychology of seeing things.
-Symptoms are soon replaced by awareness, insight, support, encouragement and connection!
+It's a great feeling when families begin to think clinically and outsmart old negative patterns of behavior with a new psychological frame of reference.
+Symptoms are soon replaced by awareness, insight, support and encouragement.

 How a problem is conceptualized is extremely important to open one's awareness, insight and activate change.
 People become symptomatic when they don’t believe they have any choices.
 As distressing as this is, symptoms such as anxiety and anger are often unconsciously pushing us to create new changes.